njreid/japanese-for-fun/README.md

-Of course.
-Here is a detailed 6-month plan to teach a 6-year-old Japanese from scratch, designed to be fun, engaging, and effective.

 ### Teaching Philosophy & Approach

 Teaching a 6-year-old a new language, especially one as different from English as Japanese, requires a specific approach.
 This plan is built on the following principles: